-Watch how Brooklyn Borough President Eric Adams turned his health around after a devastating diagnosis in this video from Forks Over Knives.
+Watch how New York City Mayor, Eric Adams, turned his health around after a devastating diagnosis in this video from Forks Over Knives.

-Eric Adams, the elected leader of New York City’s Brooklyn Borough President and is now NYC Mayor, had diabetes that was so severe that he was losing his eyesight as well as the feeling in his legs.
+Eric Adams, who was then New York City’s Brooklyn Borough President and is now NYC Mayor, had diabetes that was so severe that he was losing his eyesight as well as the feeling in his legs.
 Adams learned about and adopted a whole-food, plant-based diet—and soon afterwards, his condition and all accompanying symptoms were completely reversed.
 Continue reading

 One cold day in January of 2016, I witnessed my mother inject herself with insulin to deal with her Type 2 diabetes.
 Despite several years of being on this injection routine, the grimace on her face clearly showed that she had never gotten used to the sharp pain.
 When I left her home, I sat in my car and had a conversation with God.
 “I am not a doctor,” my plea began, “but I wish I could do something for my mother to address her diabetes.”
 Continue reading

 The over-prescription of opioids for chronic pain has become a major concern for many Brooklyn residents.

 Borough President Eric Adams spoke about the impact of opioids at Spear Physical Therapy in Brooklyn Heights Sunday.